florentLutz/FAST-OAD-CS23-HE/docs/documentation/powertrain_builder/pt_visual/attributes.rst

 Legend size scaling
 ===================
-This attribute allows to resize the color legend with keeping the original aspect ratio.
+This attribute allows to resize the color legend while keeping the original aspect ratio.
 Only positive values are valid.
 To configure this factor, use:

 .. code:: python